But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 You have a linked list and want to find the kth to last node.

-Write a method kthToLastNode that takes an integer k and the headNode of a singly-linked list, and returns the kth to last node in the list.
+Write a function kthToLastNode that takes an integer k and the $head node of a singly-linked list, and returns the kth to last node in the list.

 We can do this in time.